How to Take Hibiscus

 Before you learn how to make hibiscus, you should know that it is safe to be consumed daily, by individuals of all ages.
 And the best, healthiest and most enjoyable way to consume it is as a tea.

 For example if you suffer from cramps, hibiscus is a great natural remedy.
 Drink a tea made from the plant before bed and about 2 or 3 cups throughout the day.
 Hibiscus contains thiamine, riboflavin and vitamin C to prevent cramps.
 By drinking this type of tea you naturally fill your body with these nutrients.
-If you'd like to know more on the subject, take a look at our article How to relieve cramps with home remedies.

 You can find hibiscus at any health food store or specialty food store.
 You can find it in the form of dried flowers, tincture or as a liquid.
 If you choose tincture a daily intake of 50 drops is recommended about 3 times a day.